-The book titled "Ilk Cimento Fabrikamizin Oykusu" (The Story of Our First Plant), which was prepared following a comprehensive study carried out by academicians for 5 years in cooperation with Turkish Historical Society, and published in 2004, manifests on basis of miscellaneous historical information and documents that Aslan Cement is of specific importance in not only Turkish Cement Industry but also Turkish History of Economics.
+The book titled "Ilk Cimento Fabrikamizin Oykusu" (The Story of Our First Plant), which was prepared following a comprehensive study carried out by academicians for 5 years in cooperation with Turkish Historical Society, and published in 2004 and updated in 2013, manifests on basis of miscellaneous historical information and documents that Aslan Cement is of specific importance in not only Turkish Cement Industry but also Turkish History of Economics.

 The mentioned information and documents evidence that Aslan Cement has been a model for the industry both with its product and service quality and corporate culture by supplying building products for many important structures in our country as well as its history dating back to nearly one century ago.
 Two anecdotes in the book are remarkable in these aspects.

 Ilhan Ersanli, a contractor of the First Bosphorus Bridge constructed in 1973, reports: